"You Shall Never Die"

 2. There is also the Person, and the Body.
 There is a distinction.

-First, physical death is the separation of the body from the human spirit.
-The body only has life when it is inhabited by the human spirit.
-(Spiritual death is the separation of the human spirit from God).
+First, physical death occurs when the human spirit separates from the body.
+The body only has life when it is inhabited by the human spirit (James 2:26).
+(Spiritual death is the separation of the human spirit from God; Eph 2:1; Rev 20:14).

-Secondly, the Person (whole personality-personhood, mental, emotional faculties) resides in the human spirit, not in the cellular brain or body.
-The body clothes the spirit.
+Secondly, the Person (whole personality-personhood, mental, volitional, emotional faculties) resides in the human spirit (Rev 6:9-10), not in the cellular brain or body.
+The body clothes the spirit (2 Cor 5:1-9).
 If the body (and brain) is removed in death, the whole Person remains in the spirit.

 These are two important Biblical distinctions which shed light on John 11:25-26.